awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Create.md

    If the endpoint is on a VPC, you must enable your canary to send information to CloudWatch and Amazon S3\.
 For more information, see [Running a canary on a VPC](CloudWatch_Synthetics_Canaries_VPC.md)\.

 1. \(Optional\) Under **Tags**, add one or more key\-value pairs as tags for this canary\.
 Tags can help you identify and organize your AWS resources and track your AWS costs\.
-For more information, see [Tagging Your Amazon CloudWatch Resources](CloudWatch-Tagging.md)\.
+For more information, see [Tagging your Amazon CloudWatch resources](CloudWatch-Tagging.md)\.

 1. \(Optional\) Under **Active tracing**, choose whether to enable active X\-Ray tracing for this canary\.
 This option is available only if the canary uses runtime version **syn\-nodejs\-2\.0** or later\.
 For more information, see [Canaries and X\-Ray tracing](CloudWatch_Synthetics_Canaries_tracing.md)\.